esturcke/cmsc-636-data-vis/assignment-1/readme.md

 across patients.
 As an added bonus, the vis captures age demographic information by the width of each of the groups.

 Finally, I added the symptoms at each encounter, coded using color.
+The vis

 ### Vis 3